 Kompyte (now owned by Semrush) is a website competitive intelligence tool that allows you to track your competitors’ changes in real-time, as well as see a preview of what’s coming next.
-It offers some key advantages that make it a better choice for many businesses.
+It offers some key advantages, making it a better choice for many businesses.

 In order to do this, Kompyte uses an algorithm that constantly crawls the web and looks for new changes on websites.
-Once it detects something new, it sends you an email notification so you can stay on top of your competition at all times.
+Once it detects something new, it sends you an email notification so you can always stay on top of your competition.

 This program also offers a Chrome extension that allows you to see a preview of your competitor’s website changes as they happen.
 This is especially useful if you want to see how your competitor’s website looks before they make the change live.